PowerDNS/pdns/pdns/dnsdistdist/docs/guides/downstreams.rst

 The TCP-only mode for a backend can be enabled by using the ``tcpOnly`` parameter of the :func:`newServer` command.

-The DNS over TLS mode via the the ``tls`` parameter of the :func:`newServer` command.
+The DNS over TLS mode via the ``tls`` parameter of the :func:`newServer` command.
 Additional parameters control the validation of the certificate presented by the backend (``caStore``, ``validateCertificates``), the actual TLS ciphers used (``ciphers``, ``ciphersTLS13``) and the SNI value sent (``subjectName``).